 -Organic red cabbage leaves (although I heard that people have had results w/non-organic as well, but I think using organic cabbage is best)

-Place 1 C (5 oz/140 g) of sorghum flour (or whatever flour you use) and 1 cup (8 oz/230 g/250 ml) of water in your container.
+Place 1 cup (5 oz/140 g) of sorghum flour (or whatever flour you use) and 1 cup (8 oz/230 g/250 ml) of filtered water in your container.
 Mix thoroughly (I’ve been using a whisk and it’s worked well).
 Add 1 or 2 leaves of red cabbage.
 Mix those around with the flour-water slurry.

 Cover with your porous material.
 You can also leave it open if you don’t have fruit flies bopping around your kitchen like I do–leaving it open will encourage more wild yeast from your kitchen to land on the mixture.
 Leave it on your kitchen counter.
 Do not use aluminum foil or plastic wrap.
 I use parchment paper pierced all over with many pin pricks.
 You can also use cheesecloth.

 Stir it every so often–no stress, just when you think about it (although try to stir it at least once during the 12 hours between feedings).
-About 12 hours later, add another 1 C each of sorghum flour and water.
+About 12 hours later, add another 1 cup each of flour and water.
 Mix well.
 I use a whisk to mix the starter and it works quite well.